 Where there’s smoke, there’s fire, so they say, and if that’s the case, then the bonfire of unsavoury activity continues to smoulder over at live streaming platform Twitch.
 This time the controversy is swirling around popular gamer TrainwrecksTV, friends of mega streamer xQc, who is no stranger to scrutiny himself.
-With over 1.3 million subscribers, TrainwrecksTV’s reach is substantial, and his influence has not gone unnoticed by the likes of Stake casino, which appears to have literally staked the Twitch star to shill their brand of entertainment.
+With over 1.3 million subscribers, TrainwrecksTV’s reach is substantial, and his influence has not gone unnoticed by the likes of BitCoin casino Stake, which appears to have literally staked the Twitch star to shill their brand of entertainment.

 Quite how TrainwrecksTV is remunerated isn’t totally clear, but whether it’s getting a portion of the withdrawal or only needing to front a small deposit to benefit from an outrageous bonus, someone’s getting paid.
 And after watching two slots running simultaneously, one at $100 bets, the other at $500 a pop, the payday is significant – or so they would have you believe at least.